jpdarela/LuaEnv/README.md

 The `use-lua.ps1` script provides a convenient way to configure your current PowerShell session to use any Lua installation, not just those built with this project.
 This versatile script can work with official Lua distributions, pre-compiled binaries, or any custom Lua installation, and can be used to set up the environment without modifying system-wide PATH settings.

 #### Quick Usage

+Note: If the prefix directory is on your PATH, you can run the script directly without specifying path to the use-lua.ps1 script. (e.g. `.\`)

 ```powershell
 # Basic usage - automatically detects Lua installation from .lua_prefix.txt
 .\use-lua.ps1